Generic Name: meperidine (me PER i deen)

-Meperidine can pass into breast milk and may cause side effects in the nursing baby.
+Meperidine can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.
 Tell your doctor if you are breast-feeding.

 How should I take Demerol?

 Take Demerol exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Meperidine can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
 Never take Demerol in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.